November 2

 The difference between kicking a field goal and scoring (with the extra point) is 4 points.
 Those 4 points are crucial as the game progresses.
 If you don’t have a strong defense, scoring as many points as possible will help them play more relaxed.

-Teams who don’t score any points in the red zone consistently are often ones that rank toward the bottom of the standings.
+Teams who don’t consistently score points in the red zone are often ones that rank toward the bottom of the standings.
 The red zone is one most important parts of the field.

 Keep Learning